migdelinabuelna/HarvestHomestead/README.md

 ## Next Steps:
+-edit and like comments
-We would like to edit comments, like them allow admin to delete created items, and edit images in all resources
+-allow admin users to delete created items and edit images in all resources -adjust elements in detail pages to a fixed position using CSS